Near North @ Home

 Differentiating Learning at Home to Meet the Needs of All Families:

 North District School Board staff will continue to support a variety of forms of remote learning including online learning, phone connections, assignments submitted by email, off-line tasks and more.
 In doing so, we recognize that the opportunities for learning at home vary greatly and we will work with families to differentiate instruction so that it may be accessed flexibly and conveniently.
+Families that need to use board-provided technology to access remote learning are asked to complete the Technology Request Survey to communicate technology needs.
+Families that have devices for their students are not required to complete the survey.

 Given that access to technology and internet connectivity remains an obstacle for many families across our region, our educators will continue to differentiate learning processes and materials to ensure that all students may continue to learn at home.
-Our school teams have initiated a process that will enable families that live in areas without internet connectivity to access educator curated “learning packages”.
-School teams will follow a clearly defined safety protocol that informs the collation of student learning packages and the subsequent distribution of these packages to students and families.
-Frequency and content of learning packages is to be determined by school staff and adapted with feedback from families.

 Additional Literacy and Mathematics Resources: